HarunMbaabu/HarunMbaabu/README.md

 **Strong Languages**: Python, SQL, Scala, and c++

-- 🔭 I am currently working as a Data engineer.
+- 🔭 I am currently working as a Data engineer at NCBA Group.

 - 🔭 Previously, I worked with different firms, organizations, and Start Ups which include Andela, Safaricom, Koko Networks, MFS Africa, and Ngeni Labs.